dsci-151-spr24/final-project-theWanderingMathematician/proposal/proposal.md

-Our predictor variables are `bandwidth`, `peak frequency`, `central frequency`, `duration`, and `snr`, while our outcome variable will be the grouping system of `label`; however, realistically, the outcome will be merely the closest approximation found to the ML’s classification system, as it would take more complex analysis processes to truly replicate this classification scheme.
+Our predictor variables are `bandwidth`, `peak frequency`, `central frequency`, `duration`, and `snr`, while our outcome variable will be some approximation to the grouping system of `label` (an approximation, because we probably won’t be able to replicate the categories exactly, only approximately).

 ### Data summary